palasthotel/ph-wp-aggregator/readme.txt

 == Changelog ==

 = 2.0 =
-* we can handle different aggregations combinations now
+* we can handle different aggregation combinations now
+* scripts need to be rerendered

 = 1.1.4 =
 * added try catch blocks around each javascript file to prevent script execution after an error